spatie/laravel-livewire-wizard/docs/usage/creating-your-first-wizard.md

 }
 ```

-The `WizardComponent` class extends Livewire's component class, so you need the register `CheckoutWizardComponent` with Livewire.
+The `WizardComponent` class extends Livewire's component class, so you need to register the `CheckoutWizardComponent` with Livewire.

 ```php
 // typically, in a service provider